IAA-InvCodes/P-MILOS/README.md

 mpiexec -np 16 ../pmilos.x pmilos.minit
 ```

-It is also possible to run the code on different machines simultaneously over Ethernet.
+It is also possible to run the code on different machines simultaneously over local ethernet.
 In that case, the names of the machines or their IP addresses must be specified in a file *hostnames* using the option *-f*.
 The code should be run as follows:

 ```
 mpiexec -f hostnames -np 600 ../pmilos.x pmilos.minit